varunpracticegit/Limit-Offset-Pagination-in-Django-REST-Framework/README.md

 # Limit-Offset-Pagination-in-Django-REST-Framework

+Note: You can get the codes for limit-offset-pagination from the master branch.
+Navigate and have it!!

-Limit Offset Pagination is one of the pagination styles available in Django REST Framework that allows the client to specify the maximum number of items to be returned in a response, as well as the offset to start from.
+Introduction --> Limit Offset Pagination is one of the pagination styles available in Django REST Framework that allows the client to specify the maximum number of items to be returned in a response, as well as the offset to start from.
 Here's how you can implement it in Django REST Framework:

 1. Add 'rest_framework.pagination.LimitOffsetPagination' to your DEFAULT_PAGINATION_CLASS in settings.py: